 Bob Jackson, LAW ’61.
 Bob was a founding and senior partner with Korhman Jackson & Krantz where he counseled corporate clients in matters including mergers and acquisitions, leveraged buy outs and public offerings.
 Bob taught at CWRU’s School of Law and was KSL’s first Distinguished Visiting Scholar.
 He earned his bachelor’s degree from the University of Illinois and is a Member of the American Bar Association, Cleveland Bar Association and Cleveland Museum of Art.
 He is a member of several bibliophile organizations and is a collector of rare books and art.
 He has lectured widely in the US and Europe on law-related topics as well as literature and rare books.

-Clyde Miles is the Executive Vice President of Marketing Strategy and Brand Planning at The Adcom Group where he oversees the development of innovative integrated marketing, media, content, social influence and brand strategies for clients.
+Clyde Miles is the Executive Vice President of Creative Services at The Adcom Group where he oversees the development of innovative integrated marketing, media, content, and brand strategies for clients.
 Prior to Adcom he was a division president at both Bozell Worldwide in Detroit and Meldrum & Fewsmith Communications in Cleveland, and VP and director of client services at DMB&B in Chicago.
-He attended Northwestern University where he studied history.
-He serves on the MOCA Board of Directors.
+He attended Northwestern University where he studied history and is a Leadership Cleveland alumni.
+He serves on the Arts Impact and Assembly for the Arts Board of Directors.

 Elizabeth Papp Taylor received her Master of Library Science from Rutgers University in 1988 where she also worked as a Chemistry and Physics librarian.
 After moving to Cleveland she worked as a reference librarian in the former Sears Library, and then at Kelvin Smith Library after it opened.
 She subsequently worked as a librarian in the Shaker Heights Schools from 1998 to 2012.
 She has served as President of the Cleveland Hungarian Development Panel since 2013.